Introduction

 -

-With word you can have people work in separate documents and then
+With Word, multiple authors can work in separate documents and then use

 -